 CRMs

-CRMs or Customer Management Relationship Systems are programs that store and steamline database management.
-Some of the most strongly regarded CRMs include Salesforce, ZOHO and Pipedrive.
+CRMs or Customer Management Relationship Systems are programs that store and streamline database management.
+Some of the most strongly regarded CRMs include Salesforce, ZOHO, and Pipedrive.

 Attribution Platforms